SangLeeGitHub/sudoku-frontend-with-backend/README.md

 * Code for testing into App.test.js
     * Checking the drawing of the 9x9 grid properly.
-    * Use Async keyword to deal with the delay from the Ajax call.
+    * Use the Async keyword to deal with the delay from the Ajax call.

 * Add the API in app.js on the project root folder.
     * To serve the frontend files, put some codes into `app.get('*',`